Yan Matheus: Loan to Estoril

 On 31 January 2019, after making no first-team appearances for Palmeiras, Yan was loaned to LigaPro side Estoril until the end of the season.
 He made his debut for the club on 17 February, in a 1–1 away draw against Mafra.

 Yan scored his first professional goal on 31 March 2019, but in a 3–1 home loss to Benfica B. He scored a further goal in 13 appearances for Estoril, as they missed out promotion after finishing third.

 Loan to Sport Recife

 On 10 June 2019, Yan moved on loan to Sport Recife until the end of the year.
 After featuring regularly, his loan was renewed for a further year on 6 December, but Palmeiras recalled him on 13 July 2020.

 Loan to Moreirense

 On 16 August 2020, Yan returned to Portugal and joined Moreirense in the Primeira Liga on a three-year loan deal.
 A regular starter, he scored six goals during the 2021–22 season but was unable to avoid the club's relegation.

 In July 2022, Moreirense bought 50% of Yan's economic rights.

 Yokohama F. Marinos

 On 9 August 2022, Yan was confirmed at J1 League side Yokohama F. Marinos.

 Qatar SC

 On 28 August 2025, Yan was confirmed at Qatar Stars League club Qatar.

+Kashima Antlers

+In July 2026, less than a year after leaving Japan for Qatar, Yan transferred back to the J1 League joining Kashima Antlers.